 Hands down my favorite way to make zucchini!
-These Zucchini Fritters are quick and easy to make (10-15 minutes start to finish), and involve only a handful of simple ingredients.
-They also happen to be toddler friendly.
-My 14-month son James devours these.
-So do I!
+These Zucchini Fritters take less than 15 minutes to make and involve only a handful of simple ingredients.
+My toddler loves these as much as I do!

 I wouldn’t say that I’m a budget shopper, as there are some serious penny-pinching gurus who can make full meals for some crazy small amount like $2.